Xilinx/XRT/src/runtime_src/doc/toc/xma_apps_dev.rst

 Each kernel class (i.e. encoder, filter, decoder, scaler, filter, kernel) requires different properties to be specified before a session can be created.

-See the document for the corresponding module for more details for a given kernel type:

 1. xmadec
 2. xmaenc
 3. xmafilter